23 May , 2025

 Strömparterren

-– Discover Tranquility and Culture at Stockholm’s Waterfront Park
+– Quiet Culture and Scenic Views at Stockholm’s Waterfront Terrace

 Strömparterren: A waterfront oasis

-Strömparterren is a captivating waterfront park located in the heart of Stockholm, offering a serene urban retreat.
+In the middle of Stockholm, Strömparterren is a beautiful waterfront park that provides a peaceful escape from the city.
 Situated near the Royal Palace and Swedish Parliament in Gamla Stan (Old Town), this park provides a tranquil oasis amidst the city’s bustling environment

 On Strömparterren, you will also find the former Museum of Medieval Stockholm, which unfortunately closed on November 6, 2023.